alvarolop/workshop-gitops-infra-deploy/README.md

 ## Postinstall configuration

+### 0. Determine the kubeadmin passwords for all users

+Before installing, you need to to determine the `kubeadmin` passwords and add them to the `argo-hub` Helm values.yaml.
+Please, execute the command `bash ocp4-print-kubeadmin.sh` and add the YAML section to `02-application-gitops-setup.yaml`.
+After that, you will be able to run the automated post-install script of the next Admonition section.

 > [!WARNING]
 > All this process has been automated so that you don't have to execute it manually.
 Please execute the following script: